emkcloud/livewire-tweak/docs/contents/prefix-core.md

 ## Assets Advice

-If the `asset_url` variable is set in the Livewire configuration file, the asset prefix settings described above will be ignored.
-The `asset_url` value takes precedence.
+If the `asset_url` variable is set in the Livewire configuration, the prefix settings above will be ignored.

 ## Routes Prefix